Revenue Recognition for SaaS and/or Term Subscription Businesses

 Revenue recognition for SaaS and subscription businesses, Parts I and II

-Unlike most subscription management providers, SaaSOptics is easy to use, very affordable and takes 2-4 weeks to implement.
-SaaSOptics serves over 400 customers worldwide managing over $2.5B in revenue.
+Unlike most subscription management providers, SaaSOptics is easy to use, affordable and takes 2-4 weeks to implement.
+SaaSOptics serves more than 450 customers worldwide and manages over $3.3B in revenue.

-SaaSOptics industry-leading performance metrics and analytics delivers all the subscription reporting you need such as ARR/MRR waterfalls, churn and retention rates, customer lifetime value (CLV), and a variety of cohorts.
+SaaSOptics industry-leading performance metrics and analytics deliver all the subscription reporting you need such as ARR/MRR, churn and retention rates, customer lifetime value (CLV), subscription momentum and a variety of cohorts.
 SaaSOptics provides deep integration with Salesforce, QuickBooks, Stripe and Recurly, providing our customers with the efficiency, accuracy and insight they need to manage and grow their business.